slu4coder/Minimal-UART-Computer-1-2/README.md

-# Legacy: Minimal UART CPU System
+# Legacy: Version 1 and 2 of the Minimal UART Computer

+See tbd for the latest version 3.
-See https://github.com/slu4coder/Minimal-64x4-Home-Computer for the most recent version.
+See https://github.com/slu4coder/Minimal-64x4-Home-Computer for a more feature-rich version.

-Quick note: This is a free and non-commercial project.
+This is a free and non-commercial project.
 I am in no way associated with any activies selling this as a product.
 Any such activity represents a license violation.
 Individual licenses apply for hardware and software parts.
 Please refer to appropriate documentations for detailed licensing information.